 Funding

 Research reported in this publication was supported in part by Imagine, Innovate and Impact (I3) from the Emory School of Medicine, Georgia Tech, by the Georgia CTSA NIH award (UL1-TR002378; Steimle) and by the National Science Foundation under grant number DGE-2039655 (Meredith); any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This research was also supported by the Harold R. and Mary Anne Nash endowment to the Georgia Tech H. Milton Stewart School of Industrial and Systems Engineering.

 Authors’ contributions